Chapter 1

 If you answered negatively to the previous question, congratulations!
 Read on to find out what requirements your hosting website needs to appear on GVR.

-If you have your property listed on one of our partner OTAs, such as Airbnb or Vrbo, it’s likely your listing will appear in the results page of a Google search when looking for vacation rentals in your area.
+If you have your property listed on one of our booking platform partners, such as Airbnb or Vrbo, it’s likely your listing will appear in the results page of a Google search when looking for vacation rentals in your area.
 Not bad, but you will still have to pay commission…

-Connecting your property website with GVR is your best bet to avoid this.
-However, the vast majority are not compatible: if you want to show your property in this metasearch engine, you will have to create your own website with one of the few softwares integrated with Google Vacation Rentals.
+Connecting your website with GVR is your best bet to avoid this.
+However, the vast majority are not compatible: If you want to show your property in this metasearch engine, you will have to create your own website with one of the few softwares integrated with Google Vacation Rentals.

 Bungalow Template

-If you finally decide on this option, make sure you meet Google’s requirements first (they are less than they seem!):
+If you finally decide on this option, make sure you meet Google’s requirements first:

 • Your website must have a logo or a favicon.
 The logo/favicon must: